MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 # Using bot analytics to improve your bot

-As you create and deploy your AI for Customer Service Virtual Agent, you can use bot analytics to see how your virtual agent and customer service system are performing.
-AI for Customer Service Virtual Agent includes built-in dashboards, interactive charts, and visual filters that give you actionable insights into critical performance metrics, operational data, and emerging trends.
+As you create and deploy your AI for Customer Service Virtual Agent, you can use bot analytics to see how your virtual agent is performing.
+AI for Virtual Agent Designer includes built-in dashboards, interactive charts, and visual filters that give you actionable insights into critical performance metrics, operational data, and emerging trends.

 To view the bot analytics dashboards, click **Analytics** in the navigation pane to open the Analytics page.